Ahhgust/PeptideLR/README.md

 Note, this program can be installed at the system level, but the appropriate (user/group/other-readable) location must be used to install the code, and the lrWrapper.py in the bin (e.g., in /usr/bin or /usr/local/bin) **needs to be a symlink**!

 ## Walk-through
 The code-base is designed to work on peptides, specifically on peptides that are polymorphic in populations.
 The code expects tabular data (tab-delimited).
 These data need to be written as a regular file (no streaming).
-To make the code easier to use a wrapper script (`lrWrapper.py`).
+To make the code easier to use a wrapper script (`lrWrapper.py`) was made.
+The wrapper can be used to compute a [semi-continuous likelihood](about.md), [random match probability](https://doi.org/10.1016/j.fsigen.2020.102295), as well as basic assessments of peptide allele frequency and it's proteo-genomic location(s).

 | peptide_seq | chromosome |